clark-bowman/LAMMPS-Membrane/README.md

 * `ypos.out` - Average membrane unwrapped Y position over time
 * `zpos.out` - Average membrane unwrapped Z position over time
 * `membrane.lammpstrj` - LAMMPS trajectory file for visualization.
 Loadable in, e.g., [VMD](http://www.ks.uiuc.edu/Research/vmd/).
 Does not include fluid

+Each output has two commented header lines, followed by a series of data in the form `timestep data` on each line.
+Timesteps are *not* the same as time units (convert with the timestep set in the script, default 0.001).